How to save at the cinema every day of the week

 You’ll get access to O2 Priority if your phone is with O2 or broadband is via Virgin Media, though this hack means anyone can buy a PAYG SIM and top up by £10 every six months (at the most) to get access.

 There’s a similar offer for Vodafone users, this time for Odeon tickets.
-You can get two for £8, though with a £1 booking fee.
-Or Amazon Prime members or Octopus customers can get two for £10 and £12 respectively.
+You can get two tickets for £8 or four for £16, though with a £1 booking fee.
+However you can only use them in a single booking.

 Get a membership

 If you go on a weekly basis then memberships can work out cheaper.
-I’ve written here about the different schemes which run at Odeon, Cineworld, Curzon and Everyman.
+We’ve written here about the different schemes which run at Odeon, Cineworld, Curzon and Everyman.

 There are always other special offers running that could get you cheap or free tickets.
 These include discounted gift cards (which you can use alongside other offers as payment) and flash sales.

-I’ve listed special offers and other tricks to save at all the major and independent chains in my ultimate cinema savings page.
+We’ve listed special offers and other tricks to save at all the major and independent chains in our ultimate cinema savings page.
 Have a look to see what the latest offers are.

 Managed to find my local cinema , checked films showing on specific days times etc checked prices , discount before 5pm individual prices for children, adults , OAP’s etc Off I set to meet a friend excited that film was still showing .